 The course prepares students for work in the field of violence reduction as it pertains to community-based intervention.
 Students will practice the understanding of self and community, exploring personal stories and identity and further propel students into the framework of violence reduction.
 Students will also learn practices of personal transformation, including life skills and dealing with trauma.
-The course will provide students an overview of the concepts and implementation of Comprehensive Violence Reduction Strategy.
-Students will become familiar with cultural relationship-based competency and intervention as they relate to violence reduction.
+The course will provide students an overview of the implementation concepts and of Comprehensive Violence Reduction Strategy.
+Students will become familiar with cultural competency and relationship-based intervention as they relate to violence reduction.